Associate in Arts for Transfer | SC Program: AA-T.4002

 GEOG 1A

-This course investigates Earth's physical systems, their dynamic processes, and surface expressions.
+This course explores Earth's physical systems, their dynamic processes, and surface expressions.
 Topics include weather, climate, hydrology, tectonics, geomorphology, and the biosphere.
 Attention is given to spatial patterns and impacts of human activities.
-This course may be offered in a distance education format.
+Lab activities will explore scientific data, its collection, display, and interpretation, for a range of Earth processes and formations.
+Scientific method of inquiry is employed through the development, testing, and defense of hypotheses to explain observed phenomena.
+Physical properties of radiation, temperature, pressure, gases, humidity, flowing water, and rocks, will be observed, measured and interpreted.

 Apply Now